JasonKessler/scattertext/README.md

 Terms are colored by their association.
 Those that are more associated with Democrats are blue, and those more associated with Republicans red.

+Terms (only unigrams for now) that are most characteristic of the both sets of documents are displayed on the far-right of the visualization.

 The inspiration for this visualization came from Dataclysm (Rudder, 2014).